oguzhan-yilmaz/balcony/docs/how-it-works/about-boto3.md

 | ReadOnly Operations | 4577+ |
 | All Operations | 12129+ |

-`boto3` is only a wrapper for the existing AWS HTTP API.
+`boto3` is only a wrapper for the existing AWS HTTP API written in Python.

 AWS team didn't code each operation of `boto3` individually for Python, that'd be not productive.